CinderScript/AI_Rogues/README.md

-# Pawn Of Kings
+# AI_Rogues
 Unity 5.5 Project Repository.

 ## Description
-Pawn of Kings is a game inspired by XCOM, StarCraft, Fallen Haven, and a little bit of Magic the Gathering.
+AI_Rogues is a game inspired by XCOM, StarCraft, Fallen Haven, and a little bit of Magic the Gathering.
 It is being developed for Android and Windows in the Unity game engine.
 Game features include:
    - Strategy
    - Turn Based
    - Grid Based